 Strong Legal Help For All Your Family Law Needs

 Dividing real estate in a divorce is one of the most critical steps in ensuring a fair settlement.
-For many couples in Austin, their house, vacation homes and other real property are the most valuable assets they own.
-It’s crucial to divide this property right the first time to protect your financial future.
+For many couples in Round Rock, their house, vacation homes and other real property are the most valuable assets they own.
+A Round Rock high net worth divorce lawyer can help you divide this property correctly the first time to protect your financial future.

 At the divorce law firm of Izzo & Associates, PLLC, we have more than 20 years of experience in complex property division.
 Our team capably handles a wide range of family law problems affecting spouses, nonmarried partners, grandparents, children and other individuals.